Space Settlement Contest

 Watch this space for contest news.
 Note the following:

-- This contest has been sponsored by NASA Ames Research Center from 1994-2018, for the last several years in conjunction with the National Space Society (NSS).
-A Space Act Agreement between NASA and NSS is currently being worked on to continue joint sponsorship of the contest.
-Meanwhile, the 2019 contest is being sponsored by NSS.
+- This contest has been sponsored by NASA Ames Research Center from 1994-2018, for many of those years in conjunction with the National Space Society (NSS).
+In 2019 sponsorship was fully transferred to the National Space Society.

 This annual contest